-Black soldier fly is native to the most area in the United States, but the density of the population might vary across states.
+Black soldier fly is native to most areas in the United States, but the density of the population might vary across states.
 If you don't see them frequently in your area, it means you don't have millions of them around, and you will find it hard to attract fertilized females to lay eggs in your nursery.
 In this situation, a fly cage is highly recommended.
 In the picture below, there are two types of cages.
-One is made from PVC pipes (48*25*20 inch) and covered with baby insect proof net.
+One is made from PVC pipes (48*25*20 inch) and covered with baby insect-proof net.
 The size of this type is limited by the size of available netting.
-In the middle is a wood framed cage (48*48*48 inch), and it's covered by common screen mesh.
+In the middle is a wood-framed cage (48*48*48 inch), and it's covered by common screen mesh.
 Either one works pretty well.
-There is a standard product for black soldier fly breeding purpose available HERE.
+There is a standard product for black soldier fly breeding purposes available HERE.

-Besides to the light condition, the temperature should be kept above 23 degree Celsius all the time for successful mating, and above 13 degree Celsius to keep flies alive.
+Besides the light condition, the temperature should be kept above 23 degrees Celsius all the time for successful mating, and above 13 degrees Celsius to keep flies alive.
 Humidity should be around 50%.
-In the cage, all you need is to provide a clean water source and an attractant for oviposition (egg laying).
+In the cage, all you need is to provide a clean water source and an attractant for oviposition (egg-laying).
 To make clean water available to the flies, you can place a small fountain, but make sure to avoid deep water standing, because black soldier fly is easy to drown.
-For the oviposition site, a plastic box with rotting organic matter (such as bananas, corn meal, wheat bran) is necessary.
+For the oviposition site, a plastic box with rotting organic matter (such as bananas, cornmeal, wheat bran) is necessary.
 For the best result, place a couple of thousand young larvae in the organic matter.
 The adult black soldier flies do not eat, the food is just for them to know where to lay eggs.
 Directly above the rotting material, using a rubber band to hold together 4-5 pieces of cardboard, and the fertile females would lay eggs in the cardboard flutes.
+For industrial farms that harvest hundreds of grams of egg per day, using a specially designed egg trap, for example, the ORI_1130 product, is necessary.
 The food should be kept moist all the time, otherwise, the female will lay directly on the food source, which will cause inconvenience for management.
 Usually, if you do not use antibiotics in the food for an attractant, the material will mold up after 2 or 3 days, and you have to replace the material frequently to avoid stinks.
 One way we found to be effective to prevent molds is introducing one or two thousand small black soldier fly larvae in the food source because the larvae can consume the fungi that cause the mold, and they can produce chemicals that inhibit fungi and bacterias growth.
 In this way, you can change the food source less frequently.

 Farmers should harvest the eggs (replace the cardboard) every day or every two days to make the empty flute space available for the oviposition.
 The eggs can be directly introduced to the working grub compost for hatching.
 The black soldier fly larvae will not consume your eggs unless the eggs are already dead and rotting.
 This is a good thing because when the larvae consume those rotting eggs, other eggs that haven't been infected will be fine till hatching.